plotly/dash-labs/README.md

-## Dash Express tech preview
+## Dash Labs tech preview
-This repository contains a work-in-progress technical preview of Dash Express.
-Dash Express is a project to significantly expand the capabilities of the Dash callback decorator.
-This project is beginning it's life as a separate package that depends on Dash, but the goal is that the successful ideas from this project will migrate into Dash as part of Dash 2.0.
+This repository contains a work-in-progress technical preview of potential future Dash features.

 ## Documentation
-The documentation for Dash Express can be found in [DOCUMENTATION.md](./docs/DOCUMENTATION.md).
+The documentation for Dash Labs can be found in [DOCUMENTATION.md](./docs/DOCUMENTATION.md).

 Demos are located in the [docs/demos](./docs/demos) directory.